-Professional development can make a big difference in your career, but it doesn’t have to come at a big cost.
-As training developers and instructional designers, we are usually entrenched and consumed with the development of ourselves and others.
+Professional development can make a big difference in your career.
+And I’m here to tell you, it doesn’t have to come at a big cost.
+Training developers and instructional designers are usually entrenched and consumed with the development of ourselves and others.

 We’re always concerned with how to build learners’ knowledge, skills, management practices, emotional intelligence, or anything else deemed important by the powers that be.
 It’s an essential part of our drive and purpose in this field!